Scandit/data-capture-documentation/docs/sdks/react-native/label-capture/get-started.md

 ## Create a Component to Handle the Capture Process {#create-component}

 To start capturing labels, you need to setup and configure the Data Capture Context, Camera, and Label Capture Mode.

-You can then add a [DataCaptureView](https://docs.scandit.com/data-capture-sdk/react-native/core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) to your view hierarchy to display the camera preview on the screen together with UI elements that guide the user through the capturing process.
+You can then add a [DataCaptureView](https://docs.scandit.com/data-capture-sdk/react-native/core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) to your view hierarchy to display the camera preview on the screen together with UI elements that guide the user through the capture process.

 You can create a component that initializes all the necessary objects and adds the DataCaptureView to the view hierarchy.